Submetry onto one-dimensional space

-\begin{proof} All one-dimensional Alexandrov spaces are the quotients of the real line $\R$, namely $Y=\R/G$, where $G$ is a discrete group of isometries. \begin{enumerate} \item[i)] If $G=id$ is a trivial group, then $Y=\R$. \item[ii)] If $G=T_{na}\cong \Z$ is a cyclic group generated by the translation $T_a=\{x \to x+a\}$, $a\in \R$, $n\in \Z$, then $Y=\R/G$ is a circle of the length $a$. \item[iii)] If $G$ is a reflection $R_b=\{x\to2b-x\}$ around a point $b\in \R$, then $Y=\R/ G$ is a half line $[b, +\infty)$. \item [iv)] If $G$ is a combination of a translation $T_a$ and $R_b$, $a<b$, then $Y=\R/ G$ is a segment $[a, b]$. \end{enumerate} From \cite[Theorem 1.2]{Lange20} follows that the submetry $P:Y_0 \to Y$ with discrete fibers are orbifold covering (in sense of Thurston).
-It means, that $Y_0=\R/ G_0$ where $G_0$ is a subgroup of $G$.
+\begin{proof} All one-dimensional Alexandrov spaces are quotients of the real line $\R$, namely $Y=\R/G$, where $G$ is a discrete group of isometries. \begin{enumerate} \item[i)] If $G=id$ is a trivial group, then $Y=\R$. \item[ii)] If $G=T_{na}\cong \Z$ is a cyclic group generated by the translation $T_a=\{x \to x+a\}$, $a\in \R$, $n\in \Z$, then $Y=\R/G$ is a circle of length $a$. \item[iii)] If $G$ is a reflection $R_b=\{x\to2b-x\}$ around a point $b\in \R$, then $Y=\R/ G$ is a half line $[b, +\infty)$. \item [iv)] If $G$ is a combination of a translation $T_a$ and $R_b$, $a<b$, then $Y=\R/ G$ is a segment $[a, b]$. \end{enumerate} From \cite[Theorem 1.2]{Lange20} follows that the submetry $P:Y_0 \to Y$ with discrete fibers are orbifold covering (in sense of Thurston).
+It means that $Y_0=\R/ G_0$ where $G_0$ is a subgroup of $G$.
 This gives us a complete classification of such submetries $P:Y_0 \to Y$.